gviacava-code/FakeNewsDetector/README.md

 ## Note

-This repository is for demonstration purposes as part of a blog post.
+This repository is for demonstration purposes.
 The functionalities are illustrative and may not represent a fully functional application.